Please note: Our texts are translated automatically. Errors may occur during this process.

 “After thorough, careful and repeated review and validation, the

-“After thorough, careful and repeated testing and validation, the chassis development has now reached the point where we can justify the necessary investment,” explains Martin Möscheid, Managing Director of TWIKE GmbH from Rosenthal in Hesse.
-“We wanted to have all influences secured in detail and not risk an unnecessary development loop out of recklessness or misplaced impatience.”
+chassis development has now reached the point where we can justify the necessary investment,” explains Martin Möscheid, Managing Director of TWIKE GmbH from Rosenthal in Hesse.
+“We wanted to have all influences secured in detail and not risk an unnecessary development loop out of recklessness or excessive impatience.”

-The chassis parts now ordered are partly developed in-house and partly borrowed from large-scale production.
-They give the actually overpowered three-wheeler with its low center of gravity the agility and driving stability of a four-wheeled sports car.
-TWIKE was also able to rely on the support of experienced suppliers and service providers such as A-CONCEPTS, Borbet, Continental and KW automotive.
+The chassis parts now commissioned are partly developed in-house and partly borrowed from large-scale production.
+They give the generously powered three-wheeler with its low center of gravity the agility and driving stability of a four-wheeled sports car.
+TWIKE also relies on the support of experienced suppliers and service providers such as A-CONCEPTS, Borbet, Continental and KW automotive.

 “Together with our partners, we are approaching the finish line with the TWIKE 5,” Möscheid explains.
 “We are now hoping for normalized delivery times so that we can enter driver testing as early as possible and subsequently issue a production release.”